JordanCJ7/GIF-Generator/README.md

-# GIF Creator
+# GIF Generator

-GIF Creator is a user-friendly Python application built with **Tkinter** that allows users to create animated GIFs by selecting images, adjusting the frame duration, and setting a custom resolution for each frame.
+GIF Generator is a user-friendly Python application built with **Tkinter** that allows users to create animated GIFs by selecting images, adjusting the frame duration, and setting a custom resolution for each frame.
 This tool also features a live preview of selected images, offering a seamless user experience.

 The application utilizes the **Pillow** library to handle image processing and **Tkinter** for creating the graphical user interface (GUI).
 Whether you are a beginner looking to create fun animated GIFs or a professional in need of quick GIF creation, this tool will help you easily create GIFs for any purpose.